 The Teacher Education Center provides the following to teachers who wish to become qualified as cooperating teachers:

 - Online workshop on the supervision of student teachers.
 This is offered on a regular basis to teachers within the UW–Madison service area (within 50 miles of campus) by staff from the Teacher Education Center at no cost to participants.
-Please contact Nancy Kuehn, field experience coordinator, at firstname.lastname@example.org for more information.
+Please contact Nancy Coulter, field experience coordinator, for more information.

 - Seminars or face-to-face workshops conducted by teacher education faculty and staff.
 An example of one such seminar is C&I 860: Supervision in Teacher Education, offered in fall 2019.

 - Individual meetings, or “conferences,” for cooperating teachers conducted by a teacher education faculty member.
 The conference is considered temporary qualification until a teacher can enroll in and complete a workshop, seminar, or course.

 Cooperating Teacher Benefits

 Checks will be processed in January for fall semester placements; June for the spring semester placements.
 Social security benefits associated with the payments are paid by the university.
 No payment will be made for persons identified as exempt or for on-campus or agency placements.
 Payments are mailed to the address listed on the cooperating teacher’s W9 or to an established fund as requested by the school district.
 Questions or concerns regarding cooperating personnel payments should be referred to the Teacher Education Center.

 FACULTY/STAFF IDENTIFICATION CARDS